-Glenn Williams, PT, PhD is an Associate Professor and the Chairman of the Department of Physical Therapy & Rehabilitation Sciences.
-His entry-level physical therapy training occurred at the US Army-Baylor University program.
-He received his PhD in Biomechanics & Movement Science from the University of Delaware with mentors Lynn Snyder-Mackler, PT, Distinguished Alumni Professor of Physical Therapy, & Thomas Buchanan, PhD, George W. Laird Professor of Mechanical Engineering.
+Glenn Williams, PT, PhD is an associate professor and the chair of the Department of Physical Therapy and Rehabilitation Sciences.
+His entry-level physical therapy training occurred at the U.S. Army-Baylor University program.
+He received his PhD in Biomechanics & Movement Science from the University of Delaware with mentors Lynn Snyder-Mackler, PT, Distinguished Alumni Professor of Physical Therapy and Thomas Buchanan, PhD, George W. Laird Professor of Mechanical Engineering.

 View Biographical Sketch

 Google Scholar Profile for Glenn N. Williams, PT, PhD, ATC

 Williams is a member of the American Physical Therapy Association and its specialty sections/academies in Orthopaedics, Sports, Research, and Education.
 He is also a member of the National Athletic Trainer’s Association, the American College of Sports Medicine, and the American Society of Biomechanics.

 Williams directs the Orthopaedic & Sports Rehabilitation Research Laboratory at Drexel University.
 His research focuses on neuromuscular plasticity after knee joint injuries (ACL injury, meniscus injury), optimizing rehabilitation of these injuries, knee osteoarthritis, and using emerging technologies such as wearable sensors to advance treatment of knee injuries and our understanding of human performance.